derklaro/ps-system/.github/README.md

 The following cloud systems are supported:

-- [CloudNET V2.1.17](https://github.com/CloudNetService/CloudNet) with the module ps-cloudnet2-legacy.
+- [CloudNET V2.1.17](https://github.com/CloudNetService/CloudNet) using the module ps-cloudnet2-legacy.
-- [CloudNET V2.2+](https://github.com/CloudNetService/CloudNet) with the module ps-cloudnet2.
+- [CloudNET V2.2+](https://github.com/CloudNetService/CloudNet/tree/development) using the module ps-cloudnet2.
-- [CloudNET V3.3+](https://github.com/CloudNetService/CloudNet-v3) with the module ps-cloudnet3.
+- [CloudNET V3.4+](https://github.com/CloudNetService/CloudNet-v3) using the module ps-cloudnet3.

 Then create a new

+- Task (if you are using cloudnet 3)
 - ServerGroup (if you are using cloudnet 2)
-- Task (if you are using cloudnet 3)

 and restart the lobby server.
 Now there should be configuration file called `config.json` in the `plugins/ps/modules/lobby` folder.
 Open this file and configure the options you see.
 Set `ps-group-name` to the just